Englishfordoctors/Englishfordoctors/README.md

 - 👋 Hi, I’m @Englishfordoctors
 - 👀 I’m interested in information technology applied to edcuations
 - 🌱 I’m currently learning how to use technology to teach English online.
-- 💞️ I’m looking to collaborate on porjects that would help me to build a learning platform especialized in teaching.
+- 💞️ I’m looking to collaborate on projects that would help me to build a learning platform especialized in teaching.
 - 📫 How to reach me my email is coord@englishfordoctors.site
 - 😄 Pronouns: We
 - ⚡ Fun fact: I have been just born!